-When in line-level position, the gain for inputs 1 and 2 is controlled by the recessed front panel knobs or by a menu sensitivity setting.
+When in line-level position, the gain for inputs 1 and 2 is controlled by the front panel recessed knobs or by a menu sensitivity setting.
 When set for front panel control, the user menu selection for input 1 and 2 line input sensitivity are lined out and not accessible.

-Input Linking (analog)
+Input Linking (mic- and line-level)

 Analog inputs 1 and 2 can be linked as a stereo pair.
 When linked, the channel 1 front panel potentiometer controls the signal level of both inputs, and the channel 2 pot controls the left-to-right balance of the pair.
-Input gain is calibrated to match from input to input.
-When inputs are linked, their peak limiters are linked, as well.
+When the inputs are linked, their peak limiters are linked, as well.

-When set as an MS (mid-side) pair, the inputs gain and balance for the pair work the same as stereo linking.
+When set as an MS pair, the inputs gain and balance for the pair work the same as stereo linking.
+There is no stereo width control as an MS pair since gain is adjusted.